Cooking weights and measures: Metric measures

+^{§} In the UK, teaspoons and tablespoons are formally 1/160 and 1/40 of an imperial pint (3.55 mL and 14.21 mL), respectively, with 1tbsp being equal to 2 dessert spoons or 4tsp.
+Cooking utensils are now commonly manufactured at 15 mL for tablespoons, and either 1 metric teaspoon (5ml) or a compromise measurement (such as 4ml) for teaspoons.
+Metric dessertspoons are not commonly used in the UK.

 The volume measures here are for comparison only.
 See below for the definition of Gallon for more details.

 The "cook's cup" above is not the same as a "coffee cup", which can vary anywhere from 100 to 200 mL, or even smaller for espresso.

 In Australia, since 1970, metric utensil units have been standardized by law, and imperial measures no longer have legal status.
 It is wise to measure the actual volume of the utensil measures, particularly the 'Australian tablespoon' (see above), since many are imported from other countries with different values.
 Dessertspoons are standardized as part of the metric system at 10 mL, though they are not normally used in contemporary recipes.
 Australia is the only metricated country with a metric tablespoon of 20 mL, unlike other countries that metricated, which have a 15 mL metric tablespoon.

 In Europe, older recipes frequently refer to "pounds" (e.g. Pfund in German, pond in Dutch, livre in French).
 In each case, the unit refers to 500 g, about 10% more than an avoirdupois pound (454 g).
 Dutch recipes may also use the ons, which is 100 g.